Self-dual quasiperiodic percolation

-These steps are again a consequence of the distribution of $b$ scores; the scaling with $b_-$ is much smoother.
+These steps are a consequence of the distribution of $b$ scores, which has discrete steps at finite system sizes; the scaling with $b_-$ is much smoother.
 But although the scaling functions $f$ and $g$ are quite different, it must be emphasized that both are consistent with $\nu=1$, and as the scaling collapse captures more than just the rounding of a single step function, this is a genuine critical exponent.
 Scaling of the quantity $0.5-\langle n_-^c\rangle(L) \propto L^{-1/\nu}$, where $\langle n_-^c\rangle(L)$ is the mean or median vertical crossing threshold at system size $L$, also yields $\nu=1$.

 The vertical percolation transition occurs within the horizontally percolating phase, which is why different system sizes intersect at $\Pi_v=1$ in the unscaled plot.
 In turn, the horizontal percolation transition occurs at far lower $n_- \approx 0.293$, $b_- \approx -0.215$, as seen from the intersection of the two largest system sizes in~\autoref{fig:hor}.
 Since this transition occurs far away from the multicritical point where the steps in $b(n)$ are located, the scaling functions for $\Pi_h$ are smooth in terms of both $n_-$ and $b_-$.